jetbrains-academy/scala-tutorial/Lazy Evaluation/LazyLists/task.md

 ## Exercise

-Complete the call to the `stream.cons`, passing the `streamRange` used on the rest of the Stream.

-Consider the following modification of `streamRange`.
-When you write `streamRange(1, 10).take(3).toList` what is the value of `rec`?
+Consider the modification of `llRange` given in the code editor.

-Consider the following modification of `llRange`.
 When you write `llRange(1, 10).take(3).toList` what is the value of `rec`?

 Be careful, head is evaluating too!